gabelula/systerserver/README.md

-# systerserver
+# Systerserver

-Documentation for the server run by us women.
+Website and Documentation for the Syster Server project.